 Table 8 presents the results of the human evaluation.
-Based on the results, we observe that:
+First, the addition of automatically extracted pairs in the medium and large settings improves the recall, precision, and correctness of the generated descriptions and decreases their hallucination.

-- The addition of automatically extracted pairs in the medium and large settings improves the recall, precision, and correctness of the generated descriptions and decreases their hallucination. - Compared to the medium setting, the generated descriptions in the large setting contain a larger number of factually-incorrect facts, i.e., lower correctness.
-This could be due to the fact that the additional table-description pairs in large are from a different domain, i.e., "ML". - There is still a large gap for solving the Sci-Gen dataset, i.e., in the best case, only 40% of the generated statements are correct and only 10% of the gold statements are covered by the generated description.
+Second, compared to the medium setting, the generated descriptions in the large setting contain a larger number of factually-incorrect facts, i.e., lower correctness.
+This could be due to the fact that the additional table-description pairs in large are from a different domain, i.e., "ML".